 Must be a Missouri resident.
 St. Louis City resident preferred.
 Must possess a valid Missouri Class F Driver license at time of appointment.
 American Board of Medicolegal Death Investigation (ABMDI) certification is preferred.

 Employment is contingent upon successful completion of a background investigation.

-All investigations are entered into a system computer at each stage.
-The investigator prepares detailed narrative reports, in addition to requests for supporting medical documentation from outside agencies and law enforcement.
+The Investigator prepares detailed narrative reports in addition to requests for supporting medical documentation from outside agencies and law enforcement.
 Excellent writing and interview skills are required.
 Strong attention to detail, telephone and computer skills are a necessity.

 Investigators will interact with individuals undergoing major loss, grief, and bereavement.
-Investigators should have the mobility and stamina to work in a combined office and field setting; and ability to work quickly and independently in this busy urban Medical Examiner’s Office.
+Investigators should have the mobility and stamina to work in a combined office and field setting and ability to work quickly and independently in this busy urban Medical Examiner’s Office.
 The office conducts investigations 365 days a year, 24 hours a day.
 Investigators must have flexibility to work evening, night, holiday and weekend shifts.
 He/she must work as a team player and pick up additional tasks as needed.
 He/she must maintain good communication with all members of the office.
 Investigators will be expected to attend training as directed by the Chief Medical Examiner, Forensic Office Administrator and Medicolegal Investigations Supervisor.

 LAST DATE FOR FILING APPLICATION: Applications will be accepted until a sufficient number are received to fill the anticipated vacancies.
 Please submit application as soon as possible.
 Applications can be submitted on the Internet.
 Visit the City web site at http://stlouis-mo.gov/jobs

 Examination Components and Their Weights